Why Paywalls Don’t Work

 And so goes the frustrating, backward logic of the journalism paywall.
 It’s the most popular income idea to arise since the newspaper industry was flooded with low-budget competitors, and it seems like the last best hope for profits as Google and Facebook strangle independent advertising sales.

-It’s also a fundamentally flawed business model that goes against the best interests of journalists and their readers, and it’s doomed to fail.
+It’s also a fundamentally flawed business model that goes against the best interests of journalists and their readers, and for the most part, it’s doomed to fail.

 Paywalls are rock solid — until there’s big news